• Skip to primary navigation

 • After one minute, check egg bites for the proper temperature

-• Add an additional 5 or 10 seconds on full power, if needed
+• Add 5 or 10 seconds on full power, if needed

 Egg bite cut in half with whole egg bites on a plate.